-There are so many software choices out there today.
-How do organisations determine which software they need to operate?
+With so many software choices out there today, how do organisations determine which software they need to operate?

-Like a pyramid, software applications build upon the layer below, so that an organisation needs to have the core foundations in place first before successfully embarking on niche or innovative technology.
+Like a pyramid, software applications build upon the layer below, so that an organisation needs to have the core foundations in place before successfully embarking upon niche or innovative technology.

 Here are five essential applications that companies cannot do without:

-Each of these applications can be deployed independently, however linking and integrating these core applications significantly advances an organisation’s effectiveness.
+Each of these applications can be deployed independently.
+However, linking and integrating these core applications significantly advances an organisation’s effectiveness.
 Yet this basic knitting together of the foundational building blocks is often absent.
-The lack of integration can arise from a number of factors, but the four principle reasons are:
+The lack of integration can arise from a number of factors, but the four principal reasons are:

-Each of these four factors are surmountable with understanding and planning.
-We see this in organisations which take a holistic view of their IT needs, even with the core applications, the use of technology within these companies flourish.
-Organisations which do not approach there IT requirements systematically flounder and struggle with technology.
+Each of these four factors is surmountable with understanding and planning.
+We see this in organisations which take a holistic view of their IT needs; even with the core applications, the use of technology within these companies flourish.
+Organisations which do not approach their IT requirements systematically flounder and struggle with technology.
 It is therefore important to assess the use of these applications and their integration within your own company before looking further afield.
 Does your organisation have all 5 building blocks in place?
 And, are they tightly integrated?

 So what comes next?
 What is number 6.?
 Perhaps, take a closer look at BPM (Business Process Management).
 Every company has procedures.
 Yet the adherence to these and the effectiveness in which they are carried out often leaves much to be desired.